reallymillee/reallymillee.github.io/README.md

 ## About
-Hi, my name's Millee and I am a student, YouTuber and entrepreneur from Sydney, Australia.
+Hi, my name's Millee and I am a student, [YouTuber](https://youtube.com/millee) and entrepreneur from Sydney, Australia.
+I'm also the CEO of @Lightube.